BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

 (vs. init/motion technique) before spending.
 Filed as an avenue, not a plan.

 ═══════════════════════════════════════════════════════════════════════════
+═══════════════════════════════════════════════════════════════════════════
+## 7P.
+POINT-LIO LAG / SYNC — INVESTIGATION DOSSIER (updated 2026-08-23)

+*** LIKELY ROOT CAUSE FOUND (2026-08-23): JETSON SYSTEM CLOCK vs UNITREE FROZEN TIMESTAMPS *** A user with the SAME symptom on the same hardware class (Jetson + Unitree) reported the mechanism, and it fits our evidence exactly:
+  - Unitree's internal board publishes sensor timestamps FROZEN around a fixed date (their Go2 showed ~Sep 2025; our bag showed frozen ~Feb 2026, all-identical stamps).
+This is inherent to the Unitree, NOT our bug.
+  - Point-LIO (and the ROS layer) enforce MONOTONICALLY-INCREASING timestamps: a message whose stamp is earlier than the previous one is DROPPED.
+And the incoming sensor stamp must be EARLIER than system time or data gets rejected / never processed.
+  - JETSONS HAVE NO RTC BATTERY -> on reboot the clock resets (toward 1970) until the network/NTP corrects it.
+So if you capture BEFORE the clock syncs, system time is BEHIND the Unitree's frozen future-stamp -> messages get rejected partway -> ODOMETRY CUTS OUT (our 5.5s cutoff) while images (different clock path) keep coming.
+This explains BOTH the frozen stamps AND the 5.5s cutoff.
+  - VERIFY diagnostic (from the report): ros2 topic echo --once /unilidar/imu --field header.stamp.sec | head -n1 | xargs -I{} date -d @{}
+    -> shows the date the SENSOR is stamping.
+Compare to `date` (system clock).
+THE FIX IS TRIVIAL: ensure the Jetson clock is CORRECT (NTP/network) BEFORE capturing, or set it manually with `date`.
+As of 2026-08-23 the Jetson clock reads correctly (Aug 23 2026), AHEAD of the frozen Feb-2026 sensor stamp = the GOOD state.
+So the bug may ALREADY be self-resolved via NTP; the bad captures were likely taken when the clock was wrong at capture time.
+CAVEAT: the report was on a Go2 (/utlidar topics) vs our standalone L2 (/unilidar topics) - same Unitree timestamp behavior, adjacent product.
+Treat as strong-but-unverified until a fresh hot capture confirms the cutoff is gone.
+VALIDATION TEST: confirm `date` is correct -> fresh capture -> check if odom now publishes the FULL duration (no 5.5s cutoff).
+If yes, root cause CONFIRMED and captures are reliable going forward.
+IMPLICATION FOR OLD DATA: captures taken with a wrong clock can't have their frozen per-point stamps retroactively "corrected" into valid sync (the per-point time relationships were never recorded right).
+Best existing capture (192455) is still usable AS GEOMETRY (the cloud is coherent) but is not a model for reliable future capture.
+Going forward: correct-clock captures should be clean.

+--- earlier dossier (superseded root cause, but checklist still useful for other timestamp issues) ---
+## 7P-OLD.
+POINT-LIO LAG / SYNC — INVESTIGATION DOSSIER (2026-08-22, banked for later)
+═══════════════════════════════════════════════════════════════════════════
+STATUS: characterized, NOT yet fixed.
+Banked so it doesn't ambush us later (esp. once feeding Unreal, which needs reliable captures).
+This is the "5.5s odom cutoff / displaced cluster / frozen-timestamp" problem, now traced to a ROOT CAUSE with a fix-path AND a sidestep.

+### CONFIRMED EVIDENCE (observed, not hypothesis)
+- Odom (/aft_mapped_to_init) HEADER timestamps are FROZEN: all identical (~1787358243.694), and ~53s BEFORE the recording started.
+(We work around this by matching on BAG time.)
+- Odom published only ~5.5s of a ~50s run, then went silent while images kept coming ~44s more.
+  The CLEAN short capture (192455) only HAD ~5.5s of odom - likely WHY it stayed coherent.
+- Odom bursts at ~3000 Hz. **This is BENIGN** - see Note E below; it's the documented effect of publish_odometry_without_downsample:true, NOT part of the bug.
+(One fewer thing to chase.)
+- The Point-LIO PAPER proves the estimator survives 75 rad/s / 80 m/s2 / IMU saturation on drones.
+  We do STATIONARY captures.
+So the estimator's motion-handling is NOT the problem - it's plumbing.

+### ROOT CAUSE (README-confirmed direction): IMU-LiDAR SYNCHRONIZATION
+The Point-LIO README's **#1 important note (A)**: "Please make sure the IMU and LiDAR are Synchronized, that's important."
+Our frozen-timestamp evidence is exactly a sync failure signature.
+COMPOUNDED by running TWO adaptation layers removed from the original:
+  - Livox-native algorithm -> Unitree L2 fork (unitreerobotics/point_lio_unilidar, ROS1)
+  - -> ROS2 port we actually run (dfloreaa/point_lio_ros2).
+Each layer is a place timestamp handling can break.
+Point-LIO is fundamentally built around the Livox CustomMsg per-point-timestamp structure ("only livox_lidar_msg.launch produces the timestamp of each LiDAR point which is very important for Point-LIO").

+### FIX-PATH CHECKLIST (when we return to it)
+1. Grep Point-LIO logs for **"Failed to find match for field 'time'"** (README Note C).
+If present, the L2 cloud is MISSING per-point timestamps -> Point-LIO can't process correctly.
+Primary check.
+2. **timestamp_unit** in unilidar_l2.yaml (0=sec,1=ms,2=us,3=ns) vs. what the L2 driver ACTUALLY emits.
+   A wrong unit = every point's time misread.
+LEADING single-parameter suspect - REINFORCED by README 5.3: for Velodyne/Ouster (spinning LiDARs w/ PointCloud2 time field - the L2's CATEGORY, not Livox CustomMsg), timestamp_unit is THE documented knob to make per-point timestamps work.
+The L2 is a spinning-style sensor, so this is very likely the exact parameter that's wrong.
+3. **time_lag_imu_to_lidar** - the LiDAR/IMU time-offset parameter.
+If wrong, point-by-point fusion desyncs.
+4. **satu_acc / satu_gyro / acc_norm** (README Note B + 5.2 item 6: "norm of IMU's acceleration
+   according to UNIT of acceleration messages").
+Set to the L2's REAL IMU values + UNITS.
+Units trap: if L2 reports accel in g's, acc_norm ~1; if m/s2, ~9.81 (cf. Livox built-in=1, Pixhawk=9.805).
+A units mismatch misconfigures the whole filter scaling without an obvious crash.
+(Ours: satu_acc 30, satu_gyro 35 - VERIFY these are the L2's actual values + correct acc_norm unit, not Livox defaults.)
+5. **DIFF our config against the official unitreerobotics/point_lio_unilidar** (ROS1) as ground-truth reference for L2 timestamp handling.
+Also diff dfloreaa ROS2 port behavior.
+6. Search BOTH repos' Issues for "odometry stops", "timestamp", "5 seconds", "Unitree".
+CONFIRMED FROM CONFIG (2026-08-23 grep of unilidar_l2.yaml): acc_norm:9.81 CORRECT (L2 reports m/s2,
+measured gravity=9.63 confirms). satu_acc:30/satu_gyro:35 fine (IMU measured ~9.8/~0.02, nowhere near). timestamp_unit:0 (seconds). time_lag_imu_to_lidar:0.0.
+IMU SATURATION RULED OUT BY DATA (0 crossings on a stationary capture).
+These are secondary now that the CLOCK root cause (above) is the likely answer.
+CONFIRMED-OK (not the problem): lidar_type:5 + scan_line:18 MATCH the official Unitree L2 config
+(DeepWiki). extrinsic_est_en:false is correct per README Note D (extrinsic is given).

+### SIDESTEP (README Note F) - possibly FASTER to reliable captures than fixing sync:
+Run Point-LIO **LiDAR-ONLY**: set imu_en:false, use_imu_as_input:0, and give a good gravity_init.
+This DODGES the IMU-LiDAR sync problem ENTIRELY (no IMU = nothing to sync).
+Tradeoff: loses the aggressive-motion/saturation robustness - which we DON'T USE (stationary/gentle captures).
+Risk:
+LiDAR-only can struggle in geometrically degenerate scenes (long blank hallway, featureless wall) where the IMU normally helps.
+For a bounded interior with plenty of geometry, likely fine.
+CHEAP to test and could make captures reliable WITHOUT solving the sync bug.
+Worth trying first.

+═══════════════════════════════════════════════════════════════════════════
 ## 8. SESSION UPDATE LOG (append one line per session; values above stay current)
 ═══════════════════════════════════════════════════════════════════════════
 - 2026-08-17: Built framework + camera options.
 Found camera framerate limit (30/60/80